-Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual wide range of endemic, threatened and rare flora and fauna species.
+Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual inaccessible due to its rocky shoreline. the remoteness.
+2 It provides habitat for a wide range of endemic, threatened and rare flora and fauna species.
 Some exotic weed species are present but are controlled.
-The feature includes a number of outlying rocky islets and reefs including that to the north of the nearby Motuariki Island. from shore contributes to its reduced perception of remoteness.
+3 The feature includes a number of outlying rocky islets and reefs including that to the north of the nearby Motuariki Island. state.
+3 The distance from shore contributes to its reduced perception of remoteness.
 Matakana Island - Northern End (MatN) Maps 17, 18 Very High Matakana Island is the largest barrier island in New Zealand.
 The coastal extent of the island forms a large sand dune system that extends some 23 km between the northern and southern harbour entrances.
 The harbour extent of the island comprises a raised landmass that supports a residential settlement and rural cropping and farming.
-It is bounded by the Tauranga Harbour natural character areas below MHWS.
-Striking coastal wetlands at the northern end of Matakana depict the historical vegetation patterns of this island.
+It is bounded by the Tauranga Harbour natural character Striking coastal wetlands at the northern end of Matakana depict the historical vegetation patterns of this island.
 Dune formation across the island and the interface with the northern harbour entrance.
 1 The coastal edge of this feature is unmodified and displays highly dynamic processes of erosion and accretion of the island land mass.
 Much of the island has been modified through forestry, horticultural and agricultural land use practices.
 Forestry dominates the immediate edge whilst the inland extent of this feature comprises large areas of significant wetlands.
-The seaward coastal margin of the island includes dunes and wetlands with high quality and beneath the canopy diverse indigenous vegetation that has national significance and includes threatened plant species.
-It provides a relatively undisturbed habitat for a wide range of threatened and uncommon wetland and shore birds, notably nesting A good example of natural processes with no modifications to the coastal processes to the majority of the island.
+1 The seaward coastal margin of the island includes dunes and wetlands with high quality and beneath the canopy diverse indigenous vegetation that has national significance and includes threatened plant species.
+2 It provides a relatively undisturbed habitat for a wide range of threatened and uncommon wetland and A good example of natural processes with no modifications to the coastal processes to the majority of the island.
 However, the dominant pine plantation limits the dune coastal processes and encourages accretion of the dune system.
 The inner harbour edge has undergone some modification at settlement areas to manage coastal erosion and access.
-The open coast beach has significant remoteness and appears wild as a result of the expanse of coastal waters along the extensive beach.
+1 The open coast beach has significant remoteness and appears wild as a result of the expanse of coastal waters along the extensive beach.
 Human activity is minimal.
-The harbour extent and landward extent, excluding the settlement areas are remote and wild.
+2 The harbour extent and landward extent, excluding the settlement areas are remote and wild.